 If your blog name is almost identical to thirty-five other blogs, there’s a good chance readers will overlook yours.

-Taking words or phrases from other places may just be the ticket to setting yourself apart and making your blog stand out as unique.
+Taking words or phrases from other places may just be the ticket to setting yourself apart and making for a very unique blog name in your space.
+For example, if you’re a beauty blogger that lives in Washington, D.C., you could consider a beauty blog name along the lines of Beauty Amidst Chaos.

 If you’re starting a blog you probably have a good reason.